A confrontational aggressive breed.

 Not to be trusted around cats or other non-doggy pets.
 The Gull Terr is also from a dog fighting background so they may be aggressive towards other dogs too.

-This rare breed was introduced to Pakistan and India by the British Raj when they were under British Rule.
+This rare breed was introduced to Pakistan and the Punjab region of northern India by the British Raj, when they were under British Rule.

 The pure Gull Terr is recognizable by his completely erect ears and his almost totally white body.
 They very closely resemble the way the old 19th century Bull Terrier looked.
 The best pure breeds come from the Punjab and Kohat areas of Pakistan.